awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 ## Creating an alias<a name="create-alias"></a>

-When you create a customer master key \(CMK\) in the AWS Management Console, you are required to create an alias for it\.
-However, the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation that creates CMKs does not create an alias\.
+When you create an AWS KMS key in the AWS Management Console, you must create an alias for it\.
+However, the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation that creates a KMS key does not create an alias\.

 To create an alias, use the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation\.
 The alias must be unique in the account and Region\.
 You cannot create an alias that begins with `aws/`\.
-The `aws/` prefix is reserved by Amazon Web Services for [AWS managed CMKs](concepts.md#master_keys)\.
+The `aws/` prefix is reserved by Amazon Web Services for [AWS managed keys](concepts.md#kms_keys)\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.